Signs of anxiety are not always obvious. Sometimes it shows up as annoying or difficult behaviour.

 A Gentle Next Step

-Our children’s behaviours can trigger similar feelings of frustration in us.
+Our children’s behaviours can trigger similar feelings of frustration and anxiety in us.

 Learn More